601 Best Strategies for Reducing Cognitive Load

 Mastering Instructional Design

-Connie Malamed is the founder of the Mastering Instructional Design community.
-She is a consultant, author, and speaker in the fields of online learning, visual communication, and information design.
-She has helped nonprofit, government, and corporate clients transform their content into effective and interactive learning experiences for more than 20 years.
-Connie is the author of Visual Design Solutions and Visual Language for Designers, and publishes The eLearning Coach website and podcast.
+Connie Malamed helps people learn and build instructional design skills at Mastering Instructional Design.
+She is a consultant, author and speaker in the fields of online learning and visual communication.
+Connie is the author of Visual Design Solutions and Visual Language for Designers.
+She also publishes The eLearning Coach website and podcast.
 She was honored with the Guild Master award in 2018 for contributions to the learning technologies industry.

 < Back to session list Top ^